Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>142. 🔒 Unsecured Credentials - Credentials in Files</strong></summary>

+**Sample Scenario:** .csv file containing usernames,passwords is created on the desktop and copied to a shared drive.
+It was readable by all domain users.

 **Who is Involved**: SOC Tier 2, Data Governance, System Administrators **Immediate Actions**: